yubathom/cv/README.md

 My resume :)

-I made it creating a vanilla js component system at the `src/` folder.
-I would like to like to exercise reactivity with dep and watchers functions in vanilla (just for fun and learning) but this site is way too simple to apply theese concepts.

 The build process compiles the content from `resume/*.yml`files thanks to [js-yaml](https://github.com/nodeca/js-yaml) and [parcel](https://parceljs.org/).

 There are two versions of the content: